ahmadzana/Trigger-Jenkins/README.md

-a get request to url https://www.example.com/buildme?token=yourtoken will trigger the job to build the app
+a get request to url https://www.example.com/buildme?token=yourtoken will trigger the job to build the app.